penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 First, create the Zabbix server database user (also referred to as a "role" in PostgreSQL):

-!!! info "create server users"
+!!! info "Create server users"

     ```bash
     sudo -u postgres createuser --pwprompt zabbix-srv